Knebworth: Governance

-Hertfordshire County Council

-Knebworth is located within the Hertfordshire County Council Division of Knebworth and Codicote and is represented by Cllr Richard Thake (Conservative).

-Parliamentary representation

-The Village is represented in Parliament by Stephen McPartland MP (Conservative) who was first elected as the MP for Stevenage in 2010.
+There are three tiers of local government covering Knebworth, at parish, district, and county level: Knebworth Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council generally meets at Knebworth Village Hall on Park Lane.

+For national elections, Knebworth forms part of the Stevenage constituency.

 Twinning

 On 16 June 1990 the village was twinned with the commune of Châtelaillon-Plage in France.
 In their own words, the Knebworth Twinning Association exists to "encourage friendships between schools, sports clubs and social groups in the two towns".
 The group organises social events throughout the year.